-“JFK The Last Speech” explores the dramatic relationship between two seminal Americans—President John F. Kennedy and the poet Robert Frost—which reached its tragic climax in a surprising encounter with Soviet Premier Nikita Khrushchev at the height of the Cold War.
+“JFK The Last Speech” explores the dramatic relationship between two major 20th century Americans—President John F. Kennedy and the poet Robert Frost—which reached its tragic climax in a surprising encounter with Soviet Premier Nikita Khrushchev at the height of the Cold War.

 “The men who create power make an indispensable contribution to a nation’s greatness.
 But the men who question power make a contribution just as indispensable – for they determine whether we use power or power uses us.”

 – John F. Kennedy, delivered at Amherst College October 26, 1963

 This documentary about President Kennedy and Robert Frost explores the importance of their messages in contemporary America.
 Produced by an award-winning filmmaker, this film will ignite public discourse on enduring values and on our shared responsibility for the public interest.
 It is a call to action to rebuild our civic sphere — infused with broad sympathy, understanding, and compassion.

 For more information about the event or to watch the trailer, please visit www.jfkthelastspeech.com or watch the trailer.